 Sally Hagley, Teacher, St Joseph's Primary School, Merriwa, April 2016.

-Activity sheets have been compiled by the NSW RFS Librarian and the Community Engagement Group to be used to accompany several of the books from the collection.
-Please click on the link to download the required activity sheet.
+The collection includes both books on bush fire safety and also a smaller collection on books about general fire safety for children around the home.
+There is a number of activity sheets.
+The activity sheets have been compiled by the NSW RFS Librarian and the Community Engagement Group to be used to accompany several of the books from the collection and are available to download.